-The Center for Business of Fashion (CBF) exists to develop and shape a new breed of leaders in the fashion industry by supporting Rutgers Business School’s rigorous academic curriculum for undergraduate and graduate studies in the business of fashion and by developing a rich research arm devoted to academic research in this field.
+The Center for Business of Fashion (CBF) develops and shapes a new breed of leaders in the fashion industry by supporting Rutgers Business School’s rigorous academic curriculum for undergraduate and graduate studies in the business of fashion and by developing a rich research arm devoted to academic research in this field.

-CBF seeks to become a think tank that explores and addresses a variety of issues—economic, legal, international, strategic— impacting the fashion industry globally and locally, and in doing so, we strive to become a world leader in business fashion training and research.
+CBF is a think tank that explores and addresses a variety of issues—economic, legal, international, strategic— impacting the fashion industry globally and locally, and in doing so, we strive to become a world leader in business fashion training and research.

 Further, the Center for Business of Fashion will provide research and educational curriculum and opportunities to support fashion entrepreneurship.
 As designers, e-commerce sites and other startups emerge on the landscape, targeted research and knowledge in entrepreneurial skills become critical for the growth and sustainability of businesses and brands.